 Austin American-Statesman/statesman.com, Rodolfo Gonzalez / AP

-A Travis County grand jury on Friday indicted Perry for carrying out a threat to veto state funds to the local district attorney, an elected Democrat, unless she resigned following her arrest and conviction for drunken driving.
-That 2013 veto prompted a criminal investigation.
+Perry made it clear he will finish his term that ends in January and said it was the investigation against him — and not his actions — that amounted to an abuse of power.
+A Travis County grand jury on Friday indicted Perry for carrying out a threat to veto state funds to the local district attorney, an elected Democrat, who refused to resign following a drunken-driving arrest.

-Perry's veto cut $7.5 million in funding to the state's ethics watchdog housed in the county district attorney's office.
-A state judge assigned a special prosecutor to investigate the veto following a complaint filed by a left-leaning watchdog group, which accused Perry of trying to leverage his power to force the resignation of District Attorney Rosemary Lehmberg.
+Perry's veto cut $7.5 million in funding to the state's ethics watchdog housed in the Travis County district attorney's office.
+A Texas state judge assigned a special prosecutor to investigate the veto following a formal complaint filed by a left-leaning watchdog group, which accused Perry of trying to leverage his power to force the resignation of District Attorney Rosemary Lehmberg.

-That unit of public corruption investigators is based in Austin, a liberal haven in the mostly conservative state.
-Voters in the county reliably elect a Democrat to serve as district attorney.
+That unit of public corruption investigators is based in Austin, a liberal haven in mostly conservative Texas and a city that reliably elects Democrats to serve as district attorney.

-Perry said Saturday he was confident that he would prevail and said those responsible for this "farce of a prosecution" would be held accountable.
+Perry said he was confident that he would prevail and vowed that those responsible for this "farce of a prosecution" would be held accountable.

 "The charges that were brought down by the grand jury are very, very serious," Davis said, adding that she trusted the justice system to do its job.